MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ## Overview

-This document covers the following steps to use Microsoft Bot Framework's dispatcher tool and integrate your existing bot with your Dynamics 365 Virtual Agent for Customer Service bot,
+This document covers the following steps to use Microsoft Bot Framework's dispatcher tool and integrate your existing bot with your Dynamics 365 Virtual Agent for Customer Service bot.

 * A. [Retrieve topics, utterances and secrets from your virtual agent tenant](#a-retrieve-topics-utterances-and-secrets-from-your-virtual-agent-tenant)
 * B. [Train dispatcher custom model with your virtual agent's topics](#b-train-dispatcher-custom-model-with-your-virtual-agents-topics)